The FDA has approved a new pediatric dosage form and label changes for atazanavir. Please see the FDA announcement for more information.

 Efficacy and Pharmacokinetics

 IMPAACT P1093 is an ongoing open-label trial of HIV-infected children with the plan to enroll down to age 4 weeks.
 FDA approval of dolutegravir down to age 12 years was based on data from 23 treatment-experienced, INSTI-naive adolescents.
 Intensive pharmacokinetic (PK) evaluations were performed on the first 10 participants (9 weighing ≥40 kg and receiving 50 mg, 1 weighing 37 kg and receiving 35 mg) and revealed comparable exposures to those seen in adults receiving 50 mg once daily.1 Nine of 10 participants achieved HIV RNA concentration <400 copies/mL at week 4 (optimal background therapy was added 5 to 10 days after dolutegravir was started).
 An additional 13 participants were then enrolled for evaluation of long-term outcomes.
-At 24 weeks, 70% had achieved HIV RNA concentration <50 copies/mL.
-No safety or tolerability concerns were identified.2 In addition, children aged ≥6 to <12 years are undergoing PK and longer-term follow up in P1093, using investigational tablets of lower strengths (or the 50 mg tablet if they weigh at least 40 kg).
-An oral pediatric granule formulation will also be studied.
+At 24 weeks and 48 weeks, 70% and 61% had achieved HIV RNA concentration <50 copies/mL, respectively.2,3 No safety or tolerability concerns were identified.2 In addition, children aged ≥6 to <12 years are undergoing PK and longer-term follow up in P1093, using investigational tablets of lower strengths (or the 50-mg tablet if they weigh at least 40 kg).
+To date, data from 11 participants have demonstrated a favorable safety profile, adequate PK, and virologic efficacy through 24 weeks.4 An oral pediatric granule formulation will also be studied.